Intersport Racing: 2003–2004

 2003 saw little change in the Intersport camp as they stuck with the championship winning MG-Lola of 2002.
 They did also enter a car in the LMP900 class, racing a Judd-powered Lola B2K/10 chassis for the first half of the season then switching to a Riley & Scott Mk III C with an Élan engine.
-The first round at Sebring was a mixed reaction in the team with the LMP675 car finishing second in class in the hands of Jon Field, Dayton and Durand but the LMP900 car of Clint Field, Sutherland and John Macaluso retired but was disqualified anyway for receiving outside assistance while still on the race course.
+The first round at Sebring was a mixed reaction in the team with the LMP675 car finishing second in class in the hands of Field, Dayton and Durand but the LMP900 car of Field's son, Clint, Sutherland and John Macaluso retired but was disqualified anyway for receiving outside assistance while still on the race course.
 Round two at Road Atlanta saw the LMP675 MG-Lola win in class, narrowly ahead of the similar MG-Lola EX257 of Dyson Racing Team.
 Intersport also finished third place overall.
 Intersport took another class victory at the Grand Prix de Trois-Rivières, finishing narrowly ahead of the LMP900 class car.
 In October, the team returned to Road Atlanta for the Petit Le Mans which saw the MG-Lola replaced with an all new Lola B01/60.
 The AER two litre turbo powerplant was replaced by a naturally aspirated 3.4 litre Judd V8.
 It was successful, with Dayton, Jon Field and Larry Connor winning in the LMP675 class.
 Intersport finished second in the LMP675 teams championship and fifth in LMP900.

 2003 was the teams début at the 24 Hours of Le Mans.
 They used the MG-Lola that was used during most of the ALMS season.
 They qualified second fastest in the LMP675 class behind RN Motorsports Ltd. The car retired with engine problems after 107 laps.

 The 2004 American Le Mans Series season was quite similar to 2003.
 They used two cars throughout the season, a Lola B01/60 and Riley & Scott Mk III C in the LMP1 class and a Lola B2K/40 in the LMP2 class.
 It was LMP2 that was most successful for Intersport.
 They won six of the nine events, however the races they did not win, they did not finish at all which cost them the teams championship in the end, losing out to Miracle Motorsports.
 LMP1 saw very little success for Intersport, apart from second place at the Road America 500.
 They finished fourth in the LMP1 teams championship.
 The two LMP1 and LMP2 cars ran at that year's Le Mans 24 Hours.
 The LMP1 car was driven by Jon Field, Duncan Dayton and Larry Connor and the LMP2 car was driven by Clint Field, Rick Sutherland and William Binnie.
 The LMP1 car took an early exit, crashing out after 29 laps but the LMP2 car was successful, winning in class, although it was second last overall of the classified finishers.